keboola/connection-docs/management/project/migration/index.md

   - Enable orchestrations
 - When everything is done old project can be deleted

 ## What will be migrated

-- All projects data and metadata which covers buckets, tables columns
+- All project's data and metadata which covers buckets, tables and columns
 - Configurations of all extractors, writers and applications
 - All transformations
 - All orchestrations.